NewsRegionBaltimore County

 Most students returned to their classes or lunch following the walkout, with a small group not adhering to the agreed-upon parameters by refusing to return to the school building.

-The detained student, who was not identified, engaged in "disruptive and dangerous" behavior, prompting their arrest by Baltimore County Police for leaving campus and obstructing traffic.
+The detained student, a 16-year-old boy, engaged in "disruptive and dangerous" behavior, prompting their arrest by Baltimore County Police for leaving campus and obstructing traffic.

 "Students who violated the Code of Conduct will be subject to consequences in alignment with the BCPS Student Handbook and Board policy.
 Our school is committed to providing a safe and supportive environment for all students, and we will continue to work together to ensure that our students feel heard, respected, and valued," said Principal O'Toole-Trivas.